 An investigation into a Complaint will commence within five school days from receiving the complaint, unless Section 1 above is applicable, or the student withdraws the complaint.
 The Investigator will investigate the Complaint and document his or her efforts and findings.
-The investigation shall include, but not be limited to, review of records, notes, or statements related to the complaint; interviewing witnesses (if applicable); interviewing the student; and interviewing the Professor.
+The investigation shall include, but not be limited to, review of records, notes, or statements related to witnesses complaint; interviewing (if the student; applicable); interviewing and the interviewing the Professor.
 At no time will the student and the Professor be interviewed together.
 The Investigator will make reasonable efforts to protect the privacy of the student and the Professor.
 In the course of the investigation, it may be necessary to reveal the names of the parties involved to witnesses.
 If this occurs, the investigator will stress to the witness/es that this is a confidential matter and ask that it not be discussed outside the investigation.
-Unfortunately, because the investigation may involve third parties who are not under the control of AUHS, AUHS cannot ensure confidentiality in connection with any investigation.
+Unfortunately, because the investiation may involve third parties who are not under the control of AUHS, AUHS cannot ensure confidentiality in connection with any investigation.
 The student and the Professor will have an equal opportunity to present relevant witnesses and evidence to the Investigator.
 Each party shall have the opportunity to comment to the Investigator, either in writing or in person, on the information learned in the investigation.
 A student's refusal to provide the Investigator with documents or other evidence related to the allegations in the complaint, failure, or refusal to cooperate in the investigation, or engagement in other acts to hinder the investigation may result in the dismissal of the Complaint because of a lack of evidence to support the allegations.
-Similarly, the Professor's refusal to provide the Investigator with documents or other evidence related to the allegations in the complaint, failure to participate in the investigation, or engagement in other acts to hinder the investigation may result in a finding that the Professor automatically violated his or her obligation to implement all approved academic adjustments to the student.
+Similarly, the Professor's refusal to provide the Investigator with documents or other evidence related to the allegations in the complaint, failure to participate in documents or other evidence related to the allegations in the complaint, failure to participate in the investigation, or engagement in other acts to hinder the investigation may result in a finding that the Professor automatically violated his or her obligation to implement all approved academic adjustments to the student.
 The investigation must be completed within 30 calendar days after receiving a Complaint.
 This time period maybe extended by the Provost upon a showing of good cause that additional time is necessary to conduct a fair investigation.
 However, it is AUHS's policy to make reasonable efforts to complete the investigation within the 30-calendar-day time period.
 If an extension is needed, the Provost will notify the student and the Professor in writing of the extension and the reason for the extension.